 Table.1 Fanl cable colors and functions

 My initial test was performed with two Noctua fans, but types without the PWM speed control (just happened to have two of them).
 Such fans always run at full speed.
 Unfortunately, even these very silent fans produced quite loud noise at full speed, but the noise was more pleasant.
-The air exhaust ports in the top lid consists of small holes that make the exhaust air very turbulent.
+The air exhaust ports in the top lid consist of small holes that make the exhaust air very turbulent.
 This produces additional noise.
 You can hear the difference by placing the lid temporarily in place.
 To drill open these air holes is not an option.

 After replacing the fans with the correct type Noctua PWM fans (see Fig.4, Fig.5 shows the fans after installation) the unit was initially extremely quiet.
-But even these fans must run at full speed when the unit heats up.
+But even these new fans run at full speed when the unit heats up.
 The video mixer adjusts the fan speeds according to the FPGA temperature(s), and the new fans have similar flow rates as the old ones.
 Something else had to be done.

 This thermal modification consists of actually three modifications: